ti-mo/esphome-docs/components/media_player/speaker.rst

 The ``speaker`` media player platform allows you to play on-device and online audio media via :doc:`speaker components </components/speaker/index>`.

 This platform greatly benefits from having external PSRAM.
-See the :ref:`performance section <speaker_media_player-performance>` for details.
+See the :ref:`performance section <media_player-speaker-performance>` for details.

 It natively supports decoding ``FLAC``, ``MP3``, and ``WAV`` audio files.
 Home Assistant (since version 2024.10) can proxy any media it sends and transcode it to a specified format and sample rate to minimize the device's computational load.